Lukapetro/beconcept-challenge/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.

 ### Run now

-You can run the project on [this link](https://happy-jones-f86c19.netlify.app/login)
+You can see a live demo of the project at [this link](https://happy-jones-f86c19.netlify.app/login)

 ### Local installation